jameskress/Visualization_Vignettes/Miniapps/gray-scott/analysis/README.md

 > Ensure that `"adios_span": false` is set in your simulation's JSON settings file when running in-transit.
 > Enabling it will cause the simulation to crash with an `Engine SstWriter does not support DoPut` exception.

+> [!CRITICAL]
+> **In-Transit Overwrite Deadlock:** You **must** set `"overwrite_last_step": false` in your simulation's `settings.json` when running in-transit.
+Setting this to `true` causes the simulation to close and reopen the ADIOS engine at every step.
+While this works for overwriting offline files on disk (BP5), it abruptly severs the live network sockets used by the SST engine.
+This will cause the analysis reader (and your Catalyst/Ascent pipelines) to hang infinitely, waiting on a dropped connection.

 > [!CAUTION]
 > If there is a leftover `*.sst` file in your run directory your runs may fail immediately.
 If your runs are failing unexpectedly, check for this file.